hazemanwer2000/BabyRTOS/README.md

 # BabyRTOS

-A priority-based Real-Time Operating System (RTOS), based on the ARM Cortex-M4 processor.
+A pre-emptive priority-based Real-Time Operating System (RTOS), based on the ARM Cortex-M4 processor.

 Major features of the implementation includes,
 * Up to 63 task priorities.